 The works of Sylvie Bouchard, Karine Giboulo, Maskull Lasserre, Yannick Pouliot and Rober Racine, for their part, make poetic or political statements through riddles, plays on words and surrealist juxtapositions.
 Inspired by video games, simulation games and treasure hunts, the pieces by Dominique Blain, Eleanor Bond, Christine Major, Michael Merrill and Denis Rousseau lead visitors to step outside the norm and penetrate parallel worlds.

-This exhibition is organized by the Montreal Museum of Fine Arts.
+An exhibition organized by the Montreal Museum of Fine Arts.

 The Museum thanks its Young Philanthropists’ Circle, proud supporter of the MMFA’s contemporary art program.
 It further acknowledges the vital contribution of Air Canada to the presentation of this exhibition and extends its thanks to Quebec’s Ministère de la Culture et des Communications, the Conseil des arts de Montréal and the Canada Council for the Arts for their ongoing support.